JAMelendezD/TensorFlow/README.md

 This is a trained network to distinguish between cats and dogs from any image.
 The notebook loads the model (85% accuracy) trained with the kaggle dataset.
 Scripts with the actual network and data pre-processing can also be found.
 Two example images are provided to test the network, the images or not from the trainig set nor the validation set.

+## Visualization

+The purpose of this scripts is to get an introduction into images and openCV to then visualize the process behind convolutional neural networks.

 # Raspberry Pi

 The folder CDP consists of a bigger model with cats, dogs and persons.
 The network was optimized on a gpu with enough parameters so it has a consistent frame rate in a raspberry pi.
 The main purpose is to run camara.ipynb as a .py file in the raspberry with a webcam.
 The output is live video that classifies the given input into the categories.
 (It was trained with persons doing actions such as applauding, writing, etc).